StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

 ***Signals:***

-* `kill pid` - Send a SIGTERM to process with pid equal to pid
+* `kill pid` - Send a SIGTERM to process with pid equal to pid.

 * `kill -9 pid` - Send a SIGKILL to process with pid equal to pid.
-Overkill
+Overkill!

-* `kill -number pid` - Send a signal that correspond to number to process with pid equal to pid
+* `kill -number pid` - Send a signal that correspond to number to process with pid equal to pid.

-* `kill -l` - List all available signal and corresponding number
+* `kill -l` - List all available signal and corresponding number.

 References: